Dino0040/Leaderboards/README.md

 Your webserver also has to redirect urls in the form of your.domain/api to the uvicorn server.

-(Todo: Make hosting own webinterface easier - Docker?)
+(Todo: Make hosting own webinterface and server easier - Docker?)